 Temporary boost to your breath

 Drinking lots of water hydrates your mouth and chewing gum activates salivary glands.
-Dry mouth has been shown to promote bacterial growth which leads to a foul smelling breath.
-Gum and mints mask odours, but avoid consuming too much sugar, which is bad for teeth.
+Dry mouth has been shown to promote bacterial growth which leads to foul-smelling breath.
+Gum and mints mask odours but avoid consuming too much sugar, which is bad for teeth.
 Rotting teeth emit unpleasant smells.
 Alcohol can also lead to dry mouth, so be sure to stay hydrated while drinking.

 Peroxide and fluoride mouth rinses are suggested as well, although you should consult with your dentist who knows your dental needs.
 Light foods such as yogurt, celery, parsley, can even improve the smell of your breath.
 Remember that one solution is not a substitute for another.
 Having good teeth will not do much to combat the smell of strong foods and alcohol.